-Store any leftover chicken in an airtight container.
+Store any leftover chicken in an airtight container for 2-3 days.

 Chicken Milanese finds its origins in Milan, Italy.
 It was traditionally made with veal, but chicken soon became the more popular version of this classic Italian dish.
-Thin chicken cutlets are coated with seasoned flour, egg wash, and seasoned bread crumbs, then quick fried till crispy and golden brown.
+Thin chicken cutlets are coated with seasoned flour, egg wash, and seasoned bread crumbs, and then quickly fried till crispy and golden brown.

-Milanese (or Milanesa) style means dredging thin slices of floured meat into an egg mixture and seasoned breadcrumbs.
+The term Milanese (or Milanesa) means dredging thin slices of floured meat into an egg mixture and seasoned breadcrumbs.
 The meat is then quickly pan-fried until golden brown and crispy,

 Milanese-style cutlets can easily be frozen.
 Allow the fried cutlets to cool completely, then separate the pieces with parchment paper and place them in a ziplock bag or an airtight container.
 The cutlets can be kept frozen for up to two months.